 Past public exams and other resources are available at http://www.ed.gov.nl.ca/edu/k12/evaluation/resources.html

 Students who require accommodations are able to use adaptations which fall under Adaptations/Accommodations Policy PDF (182 KB) outlined by the Department of Education and Early Childhood Development.
-Schools submit the application (285 KB), on behalf of the student, to their school district.
+Schools submit the application (285 KB), or the application for ESL support (207 KB) on behalf of the student, to their school district.

 Students who are not currently attending high school (private candidates) must register with the Department of Education and Early Childhood Development in order to write public exams.
 The private candidate registration form can be found above.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free .